 In order to tell the tale of Will's epic Champions game, the backstory of it needs to be told as well.

 You see, my friend William started his campaign in 1981, with the first edition of the game.
-That first team of PCs and their formed campaign form the early canon for the subsequent adventures William would run on his world of Champions Earth-Wilco Charlie-1 for over a decade to come.
+That first team of PCs and their campaign formed the early canon for the subsequent adventures William would run on his world of Champions Earth-Wilco Charlie-1 for over a decade to come.

-Real world people, and events also played a role, sometimes in an alternative history fashion.
+Real world people and events also played a role, sometimes in an alternative history fashion.

 Each 'chapter' of the campaign was a mini-campaign onto itself.
-One might even say they were separate campaigns, with a 'meta-campaign' based on their shared history uniting them all.
-They emulated [sometimes on purpose, sometimes accidentally] different eras of comic book history as well, and received titles based on said periods.
+One might even say they were separate campaigns with a kind of 'meta-campaign' based on their shared world history tying them all together.
+The various campaigns emulated [sometimes on purpose, sometimes accidentally] different eras of comic book history as well and received titles based on said periods.

 The Silver Age of Champions:

 a teenage Omni, Tachyon, Garrison, Tower, and The Legionnaire***

 The first campaign was entitled Champions: The Silver Age, and lasted from 1981 to about 1983.
 It began thematically Silver but was very Bronze by the end of it.

 It featured a team of traditional costumed and code named superheroes who inherited their team name from their long defunct predecessors, the Golden Age* Allied Champions.
 The team consisted of...

 Garrison (a Super Soldier created to deal with the Iran Hostage Crisis)